 In Japan, inheritance tax is levied not on the deceased themselves or their estate, but on each individual that has received the inheritance or gift in the taxable year (beneficiaries).
 Whether the inheritance tax is in fact applicable is determined by whether or not the person currently, or has in the past maintained a domicile in Japan, whether or not the inherited or gifted assets are located in Japan, and if the recipient is a Japanese citizen.
 The changes implemented in this year’s tax reform were problematic for the foreigner and expat community located in Japan, as well as those considering to work temporarily in Japan at some point in the near future.
 Among the changes, the primary alteration has to do with inherited property that happens to be located outside of Japan, and for assets inherited by a foreigner that has only temporarily lived in Japan.
 Also included in the changes, are conditions that aim to prevent Japanese nationals hoping to get around the inheritance tax laws by temporarily moving out of the country.

-Prior to this year’s changes to the inheritance tax system in Japan, the potential for tax liability could be summarized as follows:
+Prior to recent changes to the inheritance tax system in Japan, the potential for tax liability could be summarized as follows:

 Tlthough this could be appreciated for its simplicity, it left much to be concerned about for foreigners living in Japan who had no intention of making the country their new and permanent home.
 As the code was written, someone working temporarily in Japan, whether they happen to pass away with significant assets or come into inheritance while living in Japan, the Japanese government would technically be claiming not only Japan located assets, but also non-Japan assets.